-Note that DCA has adopted a Section 3 Policy and a Section 3 Solicitation Package.
-These are incorporated into all DCA CDBG grant awards through the General Conditions.
-A copy of the policy is in Appendix 2, Item V.
+DCA has adopted a Section 3 Policy and a Section 3 Solicitation Package, which are incorporated into all DCA CDBG grant awards through the General Conditions.
+A copy of the policy can be found in Appendix 2.

 B. Equal Opportunity Construction Contract Provisions